-Section 7 Terms of the guarantees
+Section 8 Terms of the guarantees

 We guarantee that at specific dates you or your beneficiary will be entitled to receive an amount calculated according to the terms of this contract.
+Supplements for guarantee series other than Investment Series may provide enhanced or additional guarantees.
+The guarantees are calculated and reported separately for each guarantee series.